aubique/dotfiles-wsl/.github/README.md

 bash $RUNSCRIPTS_PATH/relocate_user_shell_folders.sh
 ```

-> The bash script is backed up by `ps1` scripts so make sure that Powershell is initialized properly.
+> The bash script is provided with `ps1` scripts, so make sure that Powershell is initialized properly.

 The script automates such tasks: